 Noibu accommodates both private and public source maps.
-A private source map is an offline file that you must Upload Manually from the Developer tab.
+A private source map is an offline file that you must Upload Manually from the Technical Details tab.
 To ensure your source maps address script paths accurately, you should upload a new map with each release.
 A public source map is uploaded to your site along with the minified code, and can be accessed via the browser's web tools.
 If you have a public source map available on your site, Noibu will detect the map by looking at your script, and apply the map to any relevant stackframes.
 This happens automatically; there is no need to notify Noibu of the public source map or upload anything to the Noibu platform.

 Review the table below for the pros and cons of each method: